Philip-Bachman/amdim-public/README.md

   --amp
 ```

-For GPUs older than Volta generation, you will need to tweak the model size to fit on the available memory of your GPU.
-The command line above will take about 16GB of memory when running in mixed precision (`--amp`) or ~32GB in FP32.
+For GPUs older than Volta, you will need to tweak the model size to fit in the available memory.
+The command above will take about 15GB of memory on device 0, and slightly less on devices 1-3, when running in mixed precision (`--amp`).
+When running in FP32, memory usage will be significantly higher.

 Results with the data augmentation implemented in this repo will be less than our strongest results
 with equivalent architecture by 1-2%.
-For our best results, we use augmentation based on the ImageNet policy from the [Fast AutoAugment](https://arxiv.org/abs/1905.00397) paper by Lim et al., as implemented in the repo available at: [https://github.com/kakaobrain/fast-autoaugment](https://github.com/kakaobrain/fast-autoaugment).
+Our strongest results use augmentation based on the ImageNet policy from the [Fast AutoAugment](https://arxiv.org/abs/1905.00397) paper by Lim et al., implemented in the repo available at: [https://github.com/kakaobrain/fast-autoaugment](https://github.com/kakaobrain/fast-autoaugment).

+Using the stronger augmentation and an appropriate learning schedule, the command above should produce a bit over 63% accuracy on ImageNet using the online evaluation classifiers.

 ## Fine-Tuning